Ever since going full-time with photography and videography a few years ago, I have relied on SanDisk memory cards to store my footage.

 Something for you to bear in mind, the write speed that manufacturers declare relates to quick bursts of photographic action—not sustained use.
 One thing to point out is that the speed you see on the front of the Sandisk Extreme and Sandisk Extreme Pro is the read speed and not the write speed.

-For your reference, the SanDisk Extreme has a maximum rated write speed of 70 MB/s, while the Pro version has the capacity for 90 MB/s.
+For your reference, the SanDisk Extreme has a maximum rated write speed of 70 MB/s, while the Pro version has a capacity of 90 MB/s.
 So, if you use burst mode in photography a lot and you have a camera that can write at this speed, it may be worthwhile to consider the SanDisk Extreme Pro.

 It’s also not all about the speed of the SD card.
 The device that you’ll be using the card with is equally as important.